AddisonGoolsbee/rankyale/README.md

----- UNDER CONSTRUCTION ----

 # RankYale

-A toxic website for ranking people, clubs, professors, etc. at Yale Universtiy.
-Made by and for Yale students
+A toxic website for ranking people at Yale Universtiy.
+Made with love.

 ## Development